fr4iser90/2d_server_backed_client/README.md

 **Core Systems:**
 - Backend: Saving Data / UserLogin etc / CharacterData (needs to be refactored to be modular and scalable)
-- Server/Client: Communication via UDP (ENet peer protocol or similar), Global Scene Node Manager (considering adding a Signal Manager), Instance Manager
+- Server/Client: Communication via UDP (ENet peer protocol or similar)

 ## Getting Started